 Skip to Content

 Albania is situated in the Western part of the Balkans with a coastline on the Mediterranean sea.
-Bordering Greece and being of such close proximity to Italy, it is no wonder that Albanian cuisine is inspired by traditional Mediterranean flavors and those of neighboring Balkan states.
+Bordering Greece and in close proximity to Italy, Albanian cuisine is rooted in traditional Mediterranean flavors with Ottoman influences and cooking traditions from the Balkan states.

 Most Popular Albanian Dishes

 Individual regions within Albania each have their own culinary identity.
-From the mountainous areas to those on the coastline, geography and the availability of ingredients play a crucial role in the typical Albanian diet.
+From the mountainous areas in the northern part of the country to the rugged coastline along the Meditterrean sea, geography and the availability of ingredients play a crucial role in shaping Albania’s culinary scene.

 Traditional Albanian dishes are made out of fresh, seasonal ingredients that are sourced locally.
 Dishes tend to be simple to prepare and grilling is one of the most common cooking methods.